tapand3v3lop3r/Practice-Java-Language-/README.md

 ## My Path to Programming

 I began my programming career with the **C language**, which served as a gateway to understanding the basics of programming.
 However, **C** lacked support for **Object-Oriented Programming (OOP)**, a critical paradigm for modern software development.
-This realization led me to explore other languages, eventually diving into both **C++** and **Java** to gain a comprehensive understanding of programming concepts.
+This realization led me to explore other languages, eventually diving into **Java** to gain a comprehensive understanding of programming concepts.

 ### Key Milestones in My Programming Journey
 1. **C Language**
    My introduction to programming: foundational concepts, procedural programming, and basic problem-solving.
    🌟 [Explore My C Practice Repository](https://github.com/tapand3v3lop3r/Practice-C-Language-)

-2. **C++ Language**
-   My transition to learning Object-Oriented Programming, with an emphasis on modern programming paradigms.
-   🌟 *[Repository Coming Soon]*

 3. **Java Language**
    Building on my OOP knowledge, I immersed myself in Java, learning to solve real-world problems and mastering a versatile, platform-independent language.